Developmental Milestones – Parents Guide

 When should I be concerned about my child not making developmental milestones?

 Early intervention is the key to helping children with developmental delay or suspected delayed development.
-Understanding the milestones your child should be meeting and where they might not be is essential in assisting them in reaching those milestones eventually.
+Understanding the milestones your child should be meeting and where they might not be meeting them is essential in assisting them in reaching those milestones eventually.

 If you have any concerns about your child not meeting milestones at any stage of their development, the first place to start is by raising your concerns with your child’s primary medical caregiver.
 This may be your physician, or it may be at a well-baby/child clinic.